hapax/hapax.github.io/assets/boring.md

 contradiction.

 Now, this might seems a bit slick.
-Would an explicit $f$ really explicitly define $b$, if we've just applied it to a set of indescribable things?
+Would an explicit function $f$ really gives us an explicit definition of $b$, since $B_\mathbb{R}$ is such a weird set?
+I'll come back to this question, but for the moment,

 <!-- You may wonder if the contradiction here is coming from ambiguity in
 the notion of "explicit describability".